collabovid/collabovid/README.md

 shared models (data), handlers for the geonames database (geolocations) as well as helpers for running tasks.

+* *collabovid-store* contains utility functions that allow other components to work with files that are stored in an S3 bucket.

+#### Docker

+Coming soon..

 #### Tasks

 Tasks are classes that run certain code that can be executed from